Rafael Devers lobbies Boston Red Sox front office for roster help

 LOOKING FORWARD

-The Toronto Blue Jays made the playoffs in three of the last four seasons.
+The Toronto Blue Jays made the playoffs in three of the past four seasons.
 But they were swept in their AL Wild Card Series each time.

 Toronto scored just one run while dropping two playoff games at Minnesota in October.